JuanPabloDiaz/freeForGeeks/README.md

 4. [checklyhq](https://checklyhq.com) is a **API monitoring** service that checks your APIs every 5 minutes and alerts you if your APIs are down. ⭐ [GitHub](https://github.com/checkly)
 5. [New Relic](https://newrelic.com) is a **performance monitoring** tool that helps you to monitor, troubleshoot, and optimize your application performance. ⭐ [GitHub](https://github.com/newrelic)

+- [lighthouse](https://developers.google.com/web/tools/lighthouse) is an automated auditing, performance metrics, and best practices.
+For improving the quality of web pages. ⭐ [28k stars](https://github.com/GoogleChrome/lighthouse)
+- [GTmetrix](https://gtmetrix.com) tells you how your website performs, why it's slow, and how to optimize it.
 - [Datadog](https://www.datadoghq.com) is a **cloud-scale monitoring** service that provides monitoring of servers, databases, tools, and services through a SaaS-based data analytics platform.

 ## Analytics